e-marshall/tutorials/_sources/intro/getting_started.md

 ## Data

 Most of the examples in this book use data accessed programmatically from cloud-object storage.
-We make subset of the data available in this book's Github repository to remove the need for computationally-intensive operations in the tutorials.
+We make subsets of the data available in this book's Github repository to remove the need for computationally-intensive operations in the tutorials.
 In one example, working with Sentinel-1 data processed by Alaska Satelllite Facility, we start with data downloaded locally.
 Users who would like to complete this processing step on their own may do so (and access the data [here]()), but a smaller subset of this data is stored in the repository.
 For more detail on data used in this book see [Tutorial Data](../background/tutorial_data.md).

 ## Overview

 ### {{part1_title}}
-Background on data cubes for an introduction to array-based geoscience data and how it is represented in Xarray and Python.
+Background on data cubes and an introduction to array-based geoscience data and how it is represented in Xarray and Python.
 This section provides an overview and explanations of topics that will be referenced in the applied tutorials.

 ### Part 1: {{part2_title}}
 A tutorial focusing on [ITS_LIVE](https://its-live.jpl.nasa.gov/), a NASA MEASURES project and publicly accessible dataset stored in an AWS S3 repo as Zarr data cubes.